We've been trying the excellent Swim Fin. Much better than armbands for teaching your kids to swim.

 A false sense of buoyancy

 Armbands also give a false sense of buoyancy.
-Take them off and all of the sudden your child doesn’t understand why they no longer float.
+Take them off, and suddenly, your child doesn't understand why they no longer float.

 They sink.
 They panic.